flutter/website/src/development/tools/devtools/inspector.md

 see the [DartConf 2018 talk][] demonstrating the IntelliJ version of the Flutter inspector.

+Dive into this step-by-step guided [Flutter Inspector Tutorial][inspector-tutorial] to learn how you can visually debug layout issues of an app using the Flutter Inspector.

 [`Column`]: {{site.api}}/flutter/widgets/Column-class.html
 [common problems when debugging]: {{site.url}}/testing/debugging#common-problems